hugomg/lullaby/README.md

 luarocks make
 ```

-Or, if you want to install locally to just your user:
+Or, to install locally without needing admin permissions:

 ```bash
 luarocks make --local
 ```

-If Lua still can find Lullaby when you attempt to require it, then you might need to configure your LUA_PATH environment variable.
+Note that if you are using a local instalation then you might need to configure the LUA_PATH environment variable or else the Lua interpreter might not find Lullaby when you `require` it.

-Installation via Luarocks rock will be available as soon as I manage to get it to work.
+Installation via packaged Luarocks rock will be available as soon as I manage to get it to work.

 ##Quick Start

-Here is a short we can use Lullaby to create a small HTML document and print it to standard output:
+Here is a short example of how we can use Lullaby to create a small HTML document and print it to standard output:

 ```lua
 local H = require 'lullaby'